-- 10.1 Training and guidance are vital to maintaining the effectiveness of the Anti-Ffraud and Corruption Strategy.
-The Council supports induction and work related training and will ensure that fraud awareness training is provided to all Members, Senior Accountable Officers and the workforce and Senior Managers of the Council. - 10.2 Officers The within Internal Audit team will receive specific training to ensure compliance with professional standards and relevant legislation. - 10.3 In order to raise awareness of this strategy, and fraud and corruption in general, the Council will arrange periodic publicity campaigns and will issue advice encouraging fraud awareness.
+- 10.1 Training and guidance are vital to maintaining the effectiveness of the Anti-Fraud and Corruption Strategy.
+The Council supports induction and work related training and will ensure that fraud awareness training is provided to all Members, Senior Accountable Officers and the workforce of the Council. - 10.2 The Internal Audit team will receive specific training to ensure compliance with professional standards and relevant legislation. - 10.3 In order to raise awareness of this strategy, and fraud and corruption in general, the Council will arrange periodic publicity campaigns and will issue advice encouraging fraud awareness.